tuparev/SoftwareEtudes/README.md

 ## Tutorials

 ## ChangeLog
+- 23.02.2024 - Releasing version 0.1.0.
+With this version we moved previous sources to the Utilities module and created To Do list for contributors.
 - 18.02.2024 - restarted the repository.
 The existing repository with the same name got very messy.
 It had several abandoned branches containing some useful sources, but difficult to merge.
 So, I decided to delete the existing repository and start fresh.

 ## To Do